 How to Securely Share Sensitive Documents With Your Lawyer

 Email attachments, shared drives, and fax machines aren't secure enough for your most sensitive legal documents.
-Here's how zero-knowledge encryption keeps attorney-client communications truly private.
+Here's how encrypted storage with controlled, automatic delivery keeps attorney-client documents private.

 Your Attorney-Client Privilege Is Only as Strong as Your File Transfer Method